Six New Ducklings

 DUCKS WE'VE RAISED

-2023-Present: Our current flock of five different ducklings, five different breeds were hatched August 2023.
-They are a wacky & fun bunch, and most of the time very calm.
+2023-2026: Another flock of five different breeds were hatched August 2023.
+They are a wacky & fun bunch, all with different characteristics, from barely quacking at all to being quite annoying.

 FIVE DUCKS :: FIVE BREEDS